machinetranslate/machinetranslate.org/meetup.md

 ---

-The third Machine Translate community **meetup** will take place from 4pm to 6pm on 18 April, 2023 in London, England.
+The third Machine Translate community **meetup** took place from 4pm to 6pm on 18 April, 2023 in London, England.

-It is open to machine translation builders and researchers and localisation specialists.
+It was open to machine translation builders and researchers and localisation specialists.

 <center>
   <h4>Tuesday, 18 April</h4>